 - 21st November – Closing date for payments.
 Any places not paid for will be given to those on the reserve list.

 What better way to spend winter evenings than plotting your route?
 There is plenty of advice in the Event Details and the coordinators, vetters and Challenge community are on hand to help or advise.
 Routes can be submitted for vetting at any time – no need to wait for your deadline!

 - 14th December – last chance to withdraw without losing your entry fee.

 If you haven’t submitted your route yet it’s definitely time to unfurl some maps.

 - 17th January – Deadline for route submission if you, or anyone in your group, have completed 5 or more crossings.

 Only three weeks left to finalise your route!

 - 21st February – Deadline if you, or all of your group, have completed fewer than 5 Challenges.

-- Early April – The event’s Final Details, giving up to date information including details of how to sign in and out of the Event and contact details for Challenge Control will be issued by email.
-We will also ask for details of your emergency contacts and any medical conditions.
+- Early April – The Event’s Final Details, giving up to date information including details of how to sign in and out of the Event and contact details for Challenge Control will be issued by email.
+You will be required to give details of your emergency contacts and any medical conditions.

-- 26th May – Challenge Control closes promptly at 5pm so don’t linger too long on the beach!
+- 26th May – For everyone else Challenge Control closes promptly at 5pm so don’t linger too long on the beach!